Dietrich von Choltitz: Between the wars

 He participated in the occupation of Sudetenland in 1938.

 World War II

 Invasion of Poland

-On 18 August 1939, in preparation for Fall Weiss (Case White) – the German invasion of Poland – Choltitz was appointed the commander of the 16th Air Landing Regiment in Sagan (now Żagań, Poland).
+On 18 August 1939, in preparation for – the German invasion of Poland – Choltitz was appointed the commander of the 16th Air Landing Regiment in (now Żagań, Poland).

 After the Battle of Łódź, on 12 September 1939 his regiment was transported to the airport in Łódź by the transport aircraft Junkers Ju 52.

 On 15 September, the regiment was temporarily assigned to the 10th Infantry Division.
 It participated in the Battle of the Bzura, during which Choltitz was wounded.
 On 19 September, he captured 3,000 Polish soldiers and a large amount of military equipment.